daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 # Conclusions

 I had read that the nREPL protocol was simple enough to be easily implemented from scratch, and I really did find that to be the case.
-I found implementing both an nREPL client and server in Go to be fun and satisfying.
+I found implementing an nREPL client and server in Go to be a fun little project.
 The nREPL documentation is very good and easy to follow.

 If you are a Clojure programmer, I would encourage you to try the exercise of implementing an nREPL client or server from scratch.
-In the process, you will discover how the nREPL protocol works, you might be surprised to learn just how simple it is, and maybe you'll build something interesting!
+In the process, you will discover how the nREPL protocol works, you'll be surprised to learn just how simple it is, and maybe you'll build something interesting!

 # Comments?